 So, here it is.
 The date we officially launch run.events.
 The day each and every event organizer can obtain all the features of an advanced, fully integrated event management platform with a few clicks, within a few minutes, and with no upfront costs.
 But how did we get to this point?
 Why did we create run.events?

 We are an IT company with a great deal of experience in event management.
-For 10 years we have organized the two largest Microsoft-focused events in Europe (the European Collaboration Summit and the European Cloud Summit).
-And we know the dilemma: the choice that each event organizer has to make is between using multiple disconnected systems which are each good for one task only but force event organizers to painful data migrations (in average, an event organizer use 6 different disconnected systems!); or old-fashioned conference systems, which are mostly out of touch with event organizers’ reality and require high upfront costs.
+For 10 years, we have organized the two largest Microsoft-focused events in Europe (the European Collaboration Summit and the European Cloud Summit).
+And we know the dilemma: the choice that each event organizer has to make is between using multiple disconnected systems, which are each good for one task only but force event organizers to painful data migrations (on average, an event organizer uses 6 different disconnected systems!); or old-fashioned conference systems, which are mostly out of touch with event organizers’ reality and require high upfront costs.

-That’s why we decided to merge our experiences as software builders and event organizers and create a Software as a Service platform that will offer event organizers a modern, state-of-the art system which will cover all their needs.
-It will also provide a first-class experience for attendees, speakers, and sponsors and exhibitors, who will all have access to the different aspects of the platform, and need to work together in order for an event to succeed. run.events is offered as a web application as well as a mobile app (available on the Apple and Google stores), which both cover different aspects of the functionality.
+That’s why we decided to merge our experiences as software builders and event organizers and create a Software-as-a-service platform that will offer event organizers a modern, state-of-the-art system that will cover all their needs.
+It will also provide a first-class experience for attendees, speakers, sponsors, and exhibitors, who will all have access to the different aspects of the platform and need to work together in order for an event to succeed. run.events is offered as a web application as well as a mobile app (available on the Apple and Google stores), which both cover different aspects of the functionality.

 During this past year:

 So, yes, we are ready for the big day.
 All of this makes us confident that the platform is ready for the market, and the feedback from the organizers has been overwhelming.